p4535992/simplemobile/README.md

 # Simple Mobile for Foundry VTT

+## THIS MODULE IS STILL IN BETA IF YOU WANT TO CONTIBUTE ADD SOME BOUNTY FOR DEVELOPING

 The scope of this project is to "upgrade" the work done by [Handyfon](https://github.com/Handyfon), by separate the style based to system, module, components, ecc.

 The starting template of this project was inspired from the marvelous project ui [Ernie's Modern UI](https://github.com/ernieayala/ernies-modern-layout)